leesolutions/marionette/README.md

 Example
 -------

+The following has been tested on Centos 5.5 running Ruby 1.8.7-p174 and p302.
 In this example, puppet and master are on the same local network and the puppet's ip is 192.168.1.1.

 Note: By default, Marionette connects to "tcp://127.0.0.1:5555"

 Results:

 1) on the pupet, /tmp/test.out contains "test #{Time.now}"

 2) master.receive returns puppet's facts as a hash.

 3) Note: this example does not execute a puppet run.